UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 }
 ```

-The `catId` refers to the category ID number listed in the [Category Types Standard](#category-types-standard).
-All categories must conform to this standard by either using one of the existing category ID numbers or by using a custom number that is outside of the protected ranges, as described in that section.
+The `catId` refers to the category ID number listed in the [Category Identification Standard](https://github.com/thinkcrew/UniversalCategoryIdentification).
+All categories must conform to this standard by either using one of the existing category ID numbers or by using a custom number that is outside of the protected ranges, as described in that standard.

 The `elements` array is made up of element IDs and represent all of the elements that are in that category.

-Categories may be `name`d anything, but should follow the original intent of the category, as described in the [Category Types Standard](#category-types-standard).
+Categories may be `name`d anything, but should follow the original intent of the category, as described in the Category Identification Standard.

 ## **Element Objects**

 An element represents one particular person or item that will be needed to film a particular scene.
-While 'Cast Members', 'Props' and 'Wardrobe' are all different categories, 'George', 'Umbrella', 'Tuxedo' are all potentially elements in those respective categories.
+While 'Cast Members', 'Props' and 'Wardrobe' are all different categories, 'George', 'Umbrella', 'Tuxedo' are all examples of elements in those respective categories.

 Element objects are constructed like this: